mykola216/sht/wp-content/plugins/woo-order-export-lite/readme.txt

 == Changelog ==

+= 1.2.1 - 2016-08-12 =
+* New filter by Payment Method
+* New filter by Vendor( product creator)
+* New field "Order Notes"
+* Button "Export w/o progressbar" (added for servers behind a Load Balancer)
+* Fixed bug if order was filtered by variable product

 = 1.2.0 - 2016-07-11 =
 * Support both XLS and XLSX
 * Solved problem with filters ("Outdated Select2.js" warning)